donnemartin/haxor-news/README.md

 haxor-news
 =================

->View and filter Hacker News posts, comments, and linked web content without leaving the command line.
+View and filter Hacker News posts, comments, and linked web content without leaving the command line.
 Comes with auto-completion and interactive help.

-## Motivation

 > *Coworker who sees me looking at something in a browser: "Glad you're not busy; I need you to do this, this, this..."*
 >